Squamish River Watershed Society (SRWS)

 RESTORATION.
 MONITORING.
 EDUCATION.
 COMMUNITY.

-The Squamish River Watershed Society (SRWS), formed in 1998, takes a holistic approach towards watershed management, examining the headwaters down to the estuary and into Howe Sound.
-We are committed to enhancing and preserving the integrity of the Squamish Watershed, focusing on key environmental factors and human influences.
+The Squamish River Watershed Society takes a holistic approach towards watershed management, examining the mountainous headwaters down to the estuary into Átl’ka7tsem/Howe Sound.

 We are a registered, charitable, environmental non-profit.